lulu-wang/TicTacToe/README.md

 # TicTacToe

-React Tic Tac Toe game made using React JS, html, css and javascript.
+React Tic Tac Toe game made using ReactJS with HTML, CSS and Javascript.
 Playable on the web.
+Mobile responsive!

 # Instructions